Earn Your Michigan Social Work License

 - Applied for and received a Limited BSW license (LLBSW).

-- Completed at least 4,000 hours (two years of full-time, or the equivalent in part-time) of post bachelor’s degree experience in the practice of social work at the bachelor’s level under the supervision of a fully licensed master level social worker.
-Experience cannot be accrued in no less than two years.
+- Completed at least 4,000 hours (2 full-time years or part-time equivalent) of bachelor's level experience in the practice of social work under the supervision of a fully licensed social worker of master's level.
+These hours can only be accrued after already earning a bachelor's degree & the total amount of hours cannot be accumulated in less than two years time.

 - Passed the ASWB Bachelors exam with a score of 75% or higher.

-But if you have completed your MSW, and are ready to take the next steps towards your state of Michigan social work license, here’s what must happen next…
+But if you have completed your MSW already and are ready to take the next steps towards earning your Michigan social work license, here’s what must happen next…

 STEP 2 - Apply for Limited License Master’s Social Work (LLMSW) and Accrue Hours

-- Once you’ve graduated with your MSW, click here to find and fill out the application for limited licensure as a clinical social worker.
+- Once you’ve graduated with your MSW, click here to find and fill out the application for a limited Michigan social work licensure.

-- Next find a job in your intended practice area (clinical or marco), and a supervisor with that same area to accrue at least 4,000 hours
+- Next find a job in your intended practice area (clinical or marco), and a qualified supervisor within that area to accrue at least 4,000 hours

-- Applicants may work between no less than 16 hours per week and no more than 40 hours per week.
+- Michigan social work license applicants may work between no less than 16 hours per week and no more than 40 hours per week.

 - No more than 2,000 hours of experience may be accrued in one calendar year.